Musicians

 Timothy Brock

-Timothy Brock specializes as a conductor in concert works of the early 20th century and live performances of silent film.
-As a score preservationist, his work includes the restoration of Shostakovich’s New Babylon, Erik Satie’s Entr’acte, Saint-Saën’s The Assassination of Duke DeGuise, and Wolfgang Zeller’s Vampyr.
+Timothy Brock specialises as a conductor in concert works of the early 20th century and live performances of silent film.
+As a score preservationist, his work includes the restoration of Shostakovich’s New Babylon, Erik Satie’s Entr’acte, Saint-Saëns’s The Assassination of Duke DeGuise, and Wolfgang Zeller’s Vampyr.
 Since 1999, he has been working with the Charles Chaplin family and made 15 critical editions of his scores including Modern Times and City Lights.
-As a composer he has written over 40 silent film scores, including Buster Keaton’s The General, F.W.
-Murnau’s Nosferatu and Fritz Lang’s Frau im mond.
-Timothy Brock has conducted some of the most prestigious orchestras in the world, including the New York Philharmonic, Orchestre de Paris, BBC Symphony, Chicago Symphony, Accademia Nazionale di Santa Cecilia, and Orchestre philharmonique de Radio France.
-In June 2023, he made his debut with the Orchestra del Teatro dell’Opera di Roma in the live world premiere of Chaplin’s The Great Dictator at the historic Terme di Caracalla of Rome.
+As a composer he has written more than 40 scores for silent films, including Buster Keaton’s The General, F.W.
+Murnau’s Nosferatu and Fritz Lang’s Woman in the Moon.
+Timothy Brock has conducted some of the most prestigious orchestras in the world, including the New York Philharmonic, Orchestre de Paris, BBC Symphony, Chicago Symphony, Accademia Nazionale di Santa Cecilia and Orchestre philharmonique de Radio France.
+In June 2023 he made his debut with the Orchestra del Teatro dell’Opera di Roma in the live world premiere of Chaplin’s The Great Dictator at the historic Terme di Caracalla.

 www.timothybrock.com